MicahElliott/mrswlf/README.md

 Nerts and its ilk are pretty neat.
-I got far enough with Graphite (tweaked to `nrst`/`heia`) to be able to type (slooowly) and feel some clean/natural movement, but it was way too hard to retrain my brain to do anything in Emacs, and it felt like it would have been months before I could be productive.
+I got far enough with Graphite (tweaked to `nrst`/`heia`) to be able to type (slooowly) and feel some clean/natural movement, but it was way too hard to retrain my hands to do anything in Emacs, and it felt like it would have been months before I could be productive.
 There was also the major issue of winding up with a `pnb` column on left-pinky (or anywhere) — that was way too much for Emacs pinky to handle.
 Really, `p`(rev)